giorgiofederici/nodejs-ts-boilerplate/README.md

 ## Commands to start the server
 npm start

-## CORS
+## DB
-CORS configured to accept request from localhost.
+MongoDB with Mongoose

 ## Versions
-1.0.0 - created and used on Ubuntu 16.04.5 LTS (GNU/Linux 4.4.0-142-generic x86_64)
+1.0.0 - created and used on Windows 10